DPO Tank Reviews Security Arrangements - UrduPoint

 DPO Tank Reviews Security Arrangements

+District Police Officer(DPO) Tank, Aslam Nawaz Khan visited the District Press Club and PTCL Exchange and took stock of security measures on their premises

-DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 1st Nov, 2024) District Police Officer(DPO) Tank Aslam Nawaz Khan, along with SP Investigation Haji Nasir Khan visited the police stores and inspected the condition of weapons and ammunition here on Friday.
+DERA ISMAIL KHAN, (UrduPoint / Pakistan Point News - 4th Nov, 2024) District Police Officer(DPO) Tank, Aslam Nawaz Khan visited the District Press Club and PTCL Exchange and took stock of security measures on their premises.

-During the visit, the DPO underlined the need for ensuring regular cleaning and maintenance of weapons.

-He instructed them to ensure that weapons were checked during distribution and return.
+According to a police spokesman, the DPO inspected the duty of the police guards and lauded their vigilance.

+However, he instructed the personnel on duty to remain fully alert in light of the current security situation and to take immediate action in case of any suspicious activities.

 Recent Stories